Steps to recovery: Naltrexone in addiction treatment.

 Call us today to discuss our NALTREXONE for Alcohol Rehab initiative.

 NALTREXONE for Alcohol Rehab: Is it Right For Me?

 There are multiple underlying factors to addiction.
-Typically, a combination of environmental, physiologically, and psychological influences.
-Naltrexone can be effective in helping individuals overcome the underlying physical or physiological dependencies by addressing issues of craving.1,3 It may or may not be a long-term treatment however each individual will be closely and periodically assessed by counselors and clinicians to ensure that naltrexone indeed is effective or not.
+Typically, a combination of environmental, physiological, and psychological influences.
+Naltrexone can be effective in helping individuals overcome the underlying physical or physiological dependencies by addressing issues of craving.1,3 It may or may not be a long-term treatment, however, each individual will be closely and periodically assessed by counsellors and clinicians to ensure that naltrexone indeed is effective or not.

-Please feel comfortable to speak with your counselor at Searidge Foundation about NALTREXONE for Alcohol Rehab .
+Please feel comfortable speaking with your counsellor at Searidge Foundation about NALTREXONE for Alcohol Rehab .
 We are interested in hearing why or why not you think naltrexone may be beneficial to your treatment.
-In addition, please ask your counselor for more information if necessary.
+In addition, please ask your counsellor for more information if necessary.

 1. Hendershot CS, Wardell JD, Samokhvalov AV, Rehm J. Effects of naltrexone on alcohol self-administration and craving: meta-analysis of human laboratory studies.
 Addict Biol.
 2017;22(6):1515-1527. doi:10.1111/adb.12425

 2. Stewart SH, Walitzer KS, Blanco J, et al. Medication-enhanced behavior therapy for alcohol use disorder: Naltrexone, Alcoholics Anonymous Facilitation, and OPRM1 genetic variation.
 J Subst Abuse Treat.
 2019;104:7-14. doi:10.1016/j.jsat.2019.05.004